buesche87/NanoHome-v2/readme.md

 # NanoHome v2

-This is a one-man show, don't expect it to be bug-free...
+This is a one-man show, may there are bugs...

 Version 2 changes: